wifinigel/docs/docs/database/gravity/index.md

 ## Adlist Table (`adlist`)

 The `adlist` table contains all sources for domains to be collected by `pihole -g`.
-Just like the other tables, it has a few extra fields to store meta data related to a given source.
+Just like the other tables, it has a few extra fields to store metadata related to a given source.

 Label | Type | Uniqueness enforced | Content
 ----- | ---- | ------------------- | --------